ElMassas/dotfiles/README.md

 ### Tools

-- Terminal
-Using [kitty](https://github.com/topics/kitty) which has a lot cool features by default, which for example, remove the need to install and configure tmux.
+- Using [kitty](https://github.com/topics/kitty) which has a lot cool features by default, which for example, remove the need to install and configure tmux.
-- Homebrew to fetch some packages Nix cannot
+- Homebrew to fetch some packages Nix cannot.
+- Aerospace for window management.
+- MonitorControl for monitor britness managment.
-- Llama to run some AI models locally
+- Llama to run some AI models locally.
-- zsh + oh-my-zsh to make sure terminal is gucci
+- zsh + oh-my-zsh to manage shell.
-- Podman and docker for running containers locally
+- Podman and docker for running containers locally.
+- Sniffnet to monitor internet traffic.
+- Santa for binary authorization and system monitoring.
+- Many other miscellaneous tools to improve the life of terminal goblins.

 ### Security